Scholarship Spotlight: Danielle Rogner

 Several of her professors, including Dr. Beebe and Dr. Dagni Bredesen, encouraged her to apply for scholarships through the EIU English Department and to submit her essays to the department’s writing contests.

+During her final semester at EIU, Danielle was awarded the Warner Presidential Award in English.
 In 2014, Danielle received the Eunice W. Dougherty Scholarship in addition to the Mary Coon Cottingham Scholarship, and won second place in both the Literary Essay Contest and the Cultural Diversity Essay Contest.
 She placed third in the Literary Essay Contest and fourth in the First Year Essay Contest in 2013.

 Other scholarships and awards Danielle has received include the Booth Library Award for Excellence in Student Research and Creativity for “Cherokee Acculturation & the Fall of Women's Status,” the Lou and Mary Kay Hencken Scholarship, the Secondary Education Telefund Scholarship and the Continuing Student Scholarship.